SyncWide-Solutions/SyncWide-Configurator/README.md

 ---

+## 🖥️ Web Installer

+This Software has a Web Installer:
+You can run it via the web-setup file located in the releases.

+> 💡 **Note**: Please view the Code at the end of the installation (0: Success, 1: Error)

+---

 ## 📝 License

 This project is licensed under the **MIT License**, allowing you to use, modify, and distribute the software freely.